JaxCavalera/Tagged_Isomorphic/README.md

   - Editor Footer

 ##### Display Components Post-Development
-Post-Development notes regarding Display Components will be listed in this section of the document and describe changes that were made to the originally proposed layout.
+Post-Development notes regarding Display Components will be listed in this section of the document and describe changes that were made to the originally proposed layout or Spike Solutions that were produced as part of the development process.

+<svg height="12pt"><text fill="#007df1" font-size="12pt" font-weight="bold" x="0" y="12">Spike Solutions</text></svg>
+The following Spike Solutions were produced in order to solve PropType and DOM Element Structure problems.

+**Problem**
+Generate unique instances of a React component and insert them into another component programmatically.

+**Solution**
+- Retrieve unique information as an array and use the map() function to cycle through each array element.

 [Back to Top](#contents)